-- All members of the Hi-Rise Presidents Council (Presidents -16 Hi-Rise buildings). - All members of the Family Residents' City-Wide Residents Council (16 members, the four officers from each family housing development). - Section 8/Housing Choice Voucher representatives who volunteered for the RAB in response to mailings and flyers in the Rental Office. - Two PHA Commissioners are Public Housing residents: one Commissioner represents the elderly hi-rise residents and one Commissioner represents family residents.
+- All members of the Hi-Tise Presidents Council (Presidents -16 Hi-Rise buildings). - All members of the family residents' City-Wide Residents Council (16 members, the four officers from each amily he sing development). - Section 8/Houring Choice Voucher representatives who volunteered for the RAB in response to mail.
+Its analyses at Rental Office. - Two PHA Commissioners Public lousing residents: one Commissioner represents the elderly hi-rise resider and a mmissioner represents family residents.

-Resident Advisory Board membership fluctuates due to changes in Resident Council officers, as PHA residents move out of public housing or leave the Housing Choice Voucher program, etc. Some public housing resident-leaders who are not currently members of the Presidents Council or City-Wide Resident Council actively participate in the RAB meetings.
-RAB meeting agendas are sent to all RAB members and Southern Minnesota Regional Legal Services, Inc. (SMRLS).
+Resident Advisory Board membership actuates of the changes in Resident Council officers, as PHA residents move out of public housing the ease of the Housing Choice Voucher program, etc. Some public housing resident-leaders who are not currently members of the Presidents Council or City-Wide Resident Council actively participate in the Fig. Peetings.
+RAB meeting agendas are sent to all RAB members and Southern Minn sota Figional Ligal Services, Inc. (SMRLS).

-During the year, the Saint Paul PHA Senior Management meets with members of the Resident Advisory Board (including the Hi-Rise President Council and the Family Residents City-Wide Resident Council) to discuss any significant PHA policy changes, the PHA Annual Plan, and PHA Capital Improvements.
+During the year, the Saint Paul PHA Senior Management meets with embers of the Resident Advisory Board (including the Hi-Rise President Council and the Form, Residents City-Wide Resident Council) to discuss any significant PHA policy changes, the PHA Annual Plan, and PHA Capital Improvements.
 Saint Paul PHA actively encourages discussions about planning capital improvements and PHA policies.
-Additionally, Saint Paul PHA's Resident Initiatives Department and the Resident Councils work together to form new partnerships with community service agencies.
+Additionally, Saint Paul PHA Resident Initiatives Department and the Resident Councils work together to form new partnerships with community service agencies.